 Sec.
 604. From the funds appropriated in part 1, the department will host training sessions to public water supply owners and operators to provide technical assistance on the lead and copper rule (LCR) of the safe drinking water act and contact 100% of public water supplies that are subject to the lead and copper rule with information on current LCR requirements including any modifications to Michigan's LCR and associated guidance and policies.
-The purpose of the program is to ensure that water is in accordance with the safe drinking water act.
+The purpose of the program is to ensure that water is in accordance with the safe drinking water act, 1976 PA 399, MCL 325.1001 to 325.1023.